• Skip to primary navigation

 • Add lemon juice, as well.
 Continuously stir over medium-high heat to thicken gravy about 2 minutes.

 • Return chicken to the pan and cook for 1 minute to blend.
 Season with salt and pepper to taste.
 Garnish with parsley and lemon wedges.
-Serve immediately with your favorite gluten free pasta.
+Serve with your favorite gluten free pasta.

 Nutrition